-- Start on time and end on time do not reward latecomers. - Keep the meeting to 11⁄2 to 2 hours.
-If the meeting is longer than that, people leave, bodily or otherwise.
-If the meeting is shorter than that, there is not enough time to develop the team, something that has to be redone at every meeting.
+Start on time and end on time - do not reward latecomers.

+Keep the meeting to 11⁄2 to 2 hours.
+Longer than that, people leave, bodily or otherwise.
+Shorter than that, there is not enough time to develop the team, something that has to be redone at every meeting.